 Error message Invalid compressed file

 Error code x92

-Description An integrity violation of the downloaded file containing updates is detected.
+Description The integrity of the downloaded file with updates has been violated.

 - 1. Update virus databases in one of the following ways: - Click Update on the update control page of the main window of the application. - Click Update in the context menu of the status indicator in the notification area. - Execute the command: - \$ drweb-ctl update